Sunday, August 13, 2017

 I continued on slowly, hoping to not run into that situation again and luckily didn’t.

 Oddly enough, the “Road to Hana” road trip doesn’t actually stop at the town of Hana.
 There are still several recommended stops after the town, including the Kipahulu Haleakala National Park at mile marker 42.
-Originally, I had really wanted to stop at this national park because there were several beautiful waterfalls and hikes in this park, but I hadn’t done any prior planning and research to note exactly which sights we should visit and didn’t know if we would have time for anything good.
+Originally, I had really wanted to stop at this national park because there were several beautiful waterfalls and hikes in this park, but I hadn’t done any prior planning and research to note exactly which trails we should tackle and didn’t know if we would have time for anything good with a late start, so we kept driving on.
+If I could redo the Road to Hana, I would actually skip all of the Road to Hana stops and go straight to this national park, as I believe we would have experienced much more wonderful sights in the park than anything we saw along the way to Hana.

 After Hana, we ended up only stopping one more time at mile marker 45 for Wailua Falls.
 Although we felt like we had seen plenty of waterfalls at this point and we were quite tired, it was only a one-minute walk on a paved walkway to check out this waterfall.

-Besides some beaches around mile markers 50 and 51, we had pretty much reached the end of the Road to Hana after the last waterfall… except it didn’t technically end there.
+Besides some beaches around mile markers 50 and 51, we had pretty much reached the end of the Road to Hana after the last waterfall… except our roadtrip still didn’t end there.

 Earlier during our drive, after much online digging, I finally found an article where a guy said he had done the drive in a Mustang (a popular vehicle rented on the island).
 Hubby and I had done some pretty crazy driving in Costa Rica, which we survived just fine, so how bad could it be?